-We will implement our commitment to these Principles through effective governance and a culture of responsible banking

-/ governance and a culture of responsible banking 5.1 1 Governance Structure for Implementation of the Principles Doe es your bank have a governance system in place that incorporates t he PRB? $\boxtimes$ Yes ☐ In progress ☐ No plac ase describe the relevant governance structures, policies and proce ce/is planning to put in place to manage significant positive and neg d support the effective implementation of the Principles.
-This include ative (potential) impacts which committee has responsibility over the sustainability strategy approval and monitoring (including information about the highest le PRB is subjected to), details about the chair of the committee and the process and frequence oversight of PRB implementation (including remedial action in the even milestones not being achieved or unexpected negative impacts being ent of targets or • remuneration practices linked to sustainability targets. e Norwegian savings banks were created in the 19th century to dress social issues and aiding the public to put aside means to
+We will implement our commitment to these Principles through effective governance and a culture of responsible banking governance and a culture of responsible banking 5.1 Governance Structure for Implementation of the Principle S Does your bank have a governance system in place that incorporates the PRB?
+Please describe the relevant governance structures, policies and procedures your bank has place/is planning to put in place to manage significant positive and negative (potential) impact and support the effective implementation of the Principles.
+This includes information about which committee has responsibility over the sustainability strategy as well as targets approval and monitoring (including information about the highest level of governance the PRB is subjected to), е details about the chair of the committee and the process and frequency for the board having oversight of PRB implementation (including remedial action in the event of targets or milestones not being achieved or unexpected negative impacts being detected), as well remuneration practices linked to sustainability targets.
+The Norwegian savings banks were created in the 19th century to